Track cash investments in your portfolio

-Select ‘Fixed Interest’ from the ‘Description’ drop down menu:
+3 - Select ‘Fixed Interest’ from the ‘Investment type’ dropdown menu.

-The ‘instrument code’ will be seen as the ‘ticker’ for your new holding.
+The ‘Instrument code’ will be seen as the ‘ticker’ for the holding.
 It is an abbreviation of the full instrument name.

-The ‘instrument name’ is the full name of your new holding.
+The ‘Instrument name’ is the full name of the holding.

-We encourage you to set the ‘Description’ field to ‘Fixed Interest’ as this is the best option for CMAs, term deposits, cash, bank accounts, etc.
+We recommend setting the ‘Investment type’ field to ‘Fixed Interest’ as this is the best option for CMAs, term deposits, cash, bank accounts, etc.

-We encourage you to set the ‘Face Value per Unit’ to 1.
+We recommend setting the ‘Face Value per Unit’ to 1.